Shop Subscribe

 3 Methods to Prevent Bullying in PE Class

-Why does bullying occur and what does it look like in physical education?
+Why does bullying in school occur and what does it look like in physical education?
 Students may experience bullying for being overweight, having differing skill levels than others, and for being chosen last when it is time to create groups or teams.
 Types of bullying include verbal attacks, excessive aggression, or exclusion and avoidance during activities.

 As a PE educator, with so much activity going on and kids moving around the gym, it can be challenging to always see or hear it happening in your classes.
 Here are three ways you can proactively prevent bullying in your classes: